Is Switzerland really So Expensive in 2023?| Updated: |

 Even when you put together the high income with the high prices of Switzerland, we still have a high purchasing power in Switzerland.
 We do have one of the highest purchasing power in the world.
 Purchasing power is more important than price.

 A very good representation of purchasing power is the so-called Big Mac Index.
 It compares the price of a Big Mac in every country and compares how long it would like for a person to work to afford one.

-This study shows that Switzerland has the most expensive Big Mac in the world at 6.57 USD.
+This study shows that Switzerland has the most expensive Big Mac in the world at 6.50 CHF (in 2021).
+The study takes only the sandwich, not the menu.
 However, we only have to work about 11 minutes to get one.
-For comparison, for a much cheaper Big Mac, a worker in Beijing needs to work 42 minutes for it.
+For comparison, for a much cheaper Big Mac, a worker in Ukraine needs to work 54 minutes for it.
 It is a good way to put things in perspective.